typst-community/valkyrie/src/ctx.typ

 /// Appends options to a context.
 Used for setting the context of child parses.
 ///
-/// - parent (ctx, none): Current context (if present), to which contextual
+/// - parent (z-ctx, none): Current context (if present), to which contextual
 ///   flags passed in variadic arguments are appended.
 /// - ..args (arguments): Variadic contextual flags to set.
-Positionala rguments are discarded.
+Positional arguments are discarded.
+/// -> z-ctx
 #let z-ctx(parent: (:), ..args) = ctx-proto + parent + args.named()